DeanTaplin/blog/README.md

-# 🧭 Weekly Insights and Scans
+# 🧭 Weekly Insights

 **Description:**
-This repository serves as a living knowledge base of technical reflections, AI and security commentary, and vulnerability assessment summaries.
+This repository serves as a living knowledge base of technical reflections, AI and security commentary.

 ---